 Typically, decoding and encoding for HF digital modes is done at the audio level.
 Received audio from the transceiver speaker output is sent to the computer audio input where the software decodes the signal and displays it on the computer screen.
 Digital audio signals generated by computer software are sent to the transceiver microphone input.
 Control signals to key the transceiver to transmit come from a computer COM or USB port and become a PTT push-to-talk signal for the transceiver.
 In some cases you may choose to omit the PTT line and use the VOX in your transceiver for transmit control.
 Follow your manufacturer’s instructions.

 In addition to the sound card interface device, you will need some software on your computer.
 Your logging program may have some digital modes included.
 Ham Radio Deluxe has a large number of digital modes included.
 DX4Win includes CW/PSK-31/RTTY.
-Many stand-alone programs are also available and are mentioned in the various mode discussions that follow.
+Many stand-alone programs are also available and are mentioned in the individual mode discussions that follow.

 An excellent source of HF Digital information is the ARRL publication Get on the Air with HF Digital.
 This 128-page book provides a step-by-step guide to get you started in HF digital and set up and operate your own digital station.
 It covers RTTY, PSK31, JT65, MFSK, Olivia, and PACTOR.
 Published in March 2018, it’s as up to date as you’ll find in a publication about HF Digital.
 Author Steve Ford, WB8IMY; ISBN 978-0-87259-601-6.
 Be sure to check the ARRL website for the latest information on digital modes.